miachiz37/SheHackOHIO/README.md

 # HackOHI/O – Team She++
 PantryPal Prototype

-Contributors
+---

+## Contributors:
-Harker LeCroy – Firebase integration, full-stack developer Mia Chizever – Frontend setup
+**Harker LeCroy** – Firebase integration, full-stack developer **Mia Chizever** – Frontend setup
-Dani Bolton - AI and data modeling
+**Dani Bolton** - AI and data modeling
-Andi Stewart - Backend setup
+**Andi Stewart** - Backend setup

+---

+## Overview

 PantryPal is a prototype developed for HackOHI/O -- a 24-hour hackathon at Ohio state (10/25/25 and 10/26/25).
 PantryPal is an AI tool that allows users to have user preferences saved from a one time signup.
 After that, at any time users can input ingredients they currently possess, and PantryPal will output recipes they can make with said ingredients that align with there food preferences and goals, as well as learning user likes and dislikes.

 This project demonstrates a full-stack application built with React, Node.js, Firebase, and Express.

----

-## Overview

 The prototype includes a frontend built with React (Vite, Zustand, and TailwindCSS v4) and a backend powered by Node.js, Express, and Firebase Admin SDK.